 The other key to management is in the delivery and the reseller must compete with an internal IT department approach that is used to SLAs and clear dashboards and reports on what is going on.

 Resources need to be delivered as a service, not individual virtual machines or a storage solution, they also need to be deployed when required and more importantly removed when they are not.
 The most effective approach to implementing a cloud solution is consider both the deployment and lifecycle of a service and provide that to the business users as a self-service function,” says Peter Mansell, sales manager, HP CloudSystem.

 The other main area that has the potential to offer resellers a great deal to talk about in front of customers is software as a service (SaaS), which continues to be in demand because of the relatively tightly defined solution sale approach that comes from offering specific applications.

-“If it’s the first time that a vendor will be selling cloud products and services, they should look to covering an area that is in demand from customers.
+“If it’s the time that a vendor will be selling cloud products and services, they should look to covering an that is in demand from customers.
 For example, SaaS is a topic that is specific and one where resellers can add value.
 They can take on a vanilla product and customise it according to their client’s demands,” says John Green, CTO at Prolinx.

 The other benefit of pitching SaaS is that a lot of the work around educating the user about the concept and particular product options has already been done for the reseller by some of the main vendors trying to get a slice of the market.
 Think of the efforts Microsoft has put in educating Office users about the cloud capabilities of the latest Office 365 version and it helps make life easier for the resellers.